jleonelion/kh-infra-w-tf/module6/jenkins/README.md

 1. Create silly admin account (username: adminme; password: password; name: Admin Me; email: admin@me.com)
 1. Start Using Jenkins

+## GitHub PAT

+[Create a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that Jenkins will use when communciating with GitHub

 ## Jenkins Job

 1. From main screen, "Create a job"
 1. Name: terraform; Type: Multibranch Pipeline
+1. Branch Source > setup credential with GitHub PAT
-1. Branch Source > paste URL of your repo fork (if this is not public, you need to setup credentials)
+1. Branch Source > paste URL of your repo fork and validate
 1. Build Configuration > Script Path

+## GitHub Webhook

+1. Navigate to the repository on GitHub
+1. Settings > Web Hook
+1. Payload URL will look something like: `http://<jenkins-server-ip>:8080//github-webhook/`
+1. Leave other settings as default and create webhook